 - Creating a bespoke e-commerce platform that allows for personalised experiences

-- Designing new trucks that have capacity for more pallets per truck
+- Designing new trucks that have the capacity for more pallets per truck

 - Producing new blockchain technology to effectively manage shipments and reduce costs